Yousef-Hatem/Yousef-Hatem/README.md

   <img src="https://github.com/Yousef-Hatem/Yousef-Hatem/blob/main/profile-img.png" align="right" width="25%"/>

-I'm a software developer who is passionate about creating technology to elevate people and Some technologies I enjoy working with include Javascript, Angular, and PHP, Laravel.
+I'm a software developer who is passionate about creating technology to elevate people and Some technologies I enjoy working with include NodeJs, Angular, PHP, and Laravel.

 - 🔍 I have a package on npm [@validation-all](https://www.npmjs.com/package/validation-all)
 - 🤖 I programmed a trading bots (Automated Trading)